aljazfrancic/stonks-bot/README.md

 * Run `python stonks.py`

 > [!NOTE]
-> All the commands listed under Usage will work if you substitute `!stonks` with `python stonks.py`, for example
+> All the Discord commands listed under Usage will work locally if you `cd` into project location and substitute `!stonks` with `python stonks.py`, for example:
 > ```
 > python stonks.py 365 avalanche-2 chainlink monero bitcoin ethereum
 > ```